A foodie guide on the best food to eat in Spain, and about the best dishes to try in Spain

-They are one of the most popular foods in Spain, and one of the easiest to make at home.
-You can also serve them as a light dinner.
+They are one of the most popular foods in Spain and one of the easiest to make at home, and you can also serve them as a light dinner.

 This is a truly Spanish dish, and involves a lot of garlic and paprika, with slight variations in additional ingredients from place to place.

 31. Boquerones en Vinagre – Anchovies in Vinegar